-Where the Bank is a lessee, payments on operating lease agreement is recognised as an expense on a straight-line basis over the lease term.
+Where the Bank is a lessee, payments on the operating lease agreements are recognised as an expense on a straight-line basis over the lease term.
 Associated costs, such as maintenance and insurance, are expensed as incurred.

 s) Foreign currency translation